MarieCHessler/a-quiz/README.md

     IDE used for programming, editing, and debugging.

     * **[Google Chrome DevTools](https://developer.chrome.com/docs/devtools/)** <br>
-    Used for checking responsiveness, trying alternative code solutions, and testing performance, accessibility, best practices and SEO.
+    Used for checking responsiveness, trying alternative code solutions, and testing performance, accessibility, best practices, and SEO.

     * **[Google Fonts](https://fonts.google.com)** <br>
     Used to find and import the fonts Raleway and Cormorant Garamond that are used across the site.